CoreProc/laravel-db-backup/README.md

 ### Slack Integration

 [Slack](https://slack.com) is a platform/service for team communication.
+Using the [Incoming Webhooks](https://api.slack.com/incoming-webhooks) integration you can send real-time messages to any channel on your team's Slack.

-If you'll notice, we have added two extra variables to the database configuration (`slackSubDomain` and `slackToken`).
-These two variables allows you to integrate your Slack account so you will receive notifications when these variables are filled in.
+If you'll notice, we have added an extra variable to the database configuration (`slackWebhookPath`).
+To begin receiving your database backup notifications you first have to add the [Incoming Webhooks integration](https://my.slack.com/services/new/incoming-webhook/) for your Slack team.
+Once set up you will be given a unique `Webhook URL` which will look something like this: *`https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`*.
+Just copy your unique webhook path (`T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`) and add it to your database configuration.

-To disable the Slack integrations, either leave the values blank or you can disable Slack notifications manually by using the `--disable-slack` option.
+To disable the Slack integrations, either leave the value blank or you can disable Slack notifications manually by using the `--disable-slack` option.
 Here is an example:

 ``php artisan db:backup --database=dbconnection2 --disable-slack`